-In addition, you can connect Bomgar to RADIUS for multi-factor authentication and Kerberos for single sign-on.
+In addition, Bomgar Verify can be enabled for Local and LDAP accounts using common multifactor apps, such as Google Authenticator, or you can integrate with other multifactor authentication solutions, such as Duo, RSA, SecurEnvoy, and SecureAuth.
+You can connect Bomgar to RADIUS for multi-factor authentication and Kerberos for single sign-on.
 And with Bomgar, a privileged user can use his or her Smart Card to authenticate to a remote computer.

 But that’s not all.
 Since Bomgar allows privileged users to connect from mobile devices, you can create a list of authenticated devices and determine the network locations from which they can connect.
 You’ve worked hard to make your general authentication structure secure.
 Bomgar lets you leverage it.

 Access Controls: Define more than 50 Permissions

 Bomgar offers more than 50 separate user permissions, so you can fine tune the level of access available to each privileged user.
 Assigning permissions to users or user groups is straightforward.
 You can even create templates in Bomgar and use Active Directory to assign users to those templates.
 If you move a user from one group to another in LDAPS, their permissions in Bomgar are automatically updated to reflect their new role.

 Rather than giving users all-or-nothing access, Bomgar helps you implement least privilege best practices for all your users.
 You can define what endpoints and applications are available, and when they can be accessed.
 Let users connect right away or notify and require permission from an authorized approver before each session.

 - Restrict remote access to defined endpoints